ananthu545/qg-2d/README.md

    ```
 ---

+## Usage

+- Start from the `Driver` directory.
+Please change the directory names within according to your system or workflow.
+- The `Config` directory provides example configuration files with parameters for the simulations.

 ## Citing This Work

 If you use find this work interesting, please cite our paper, codes, or dataset: